 If you are using your licence for the purposes of private (non-guiding) hunting, your licence includes $20 million public liability cover.

 Persons wanting to guide others in their pursuit of game and feral animals in NSW must also obtain a Safari Tour Permit from the NSW Police Force Firearms Registry.

 Overseas hunters must first obtain a permit from the NSW Police Force Firearms Registry authorising their possession and use of a firearm in NSW.
 They may also require a NSW Visitors game hunting licence.

 |Licence term||Full rate||Concession rate|

 The concession rate is only available to pensioners holding an eligible pension card.
-Junior hunters are not eligible to hold a guide licence.
+Minor hunters are not eligible to hold a guide licence.